Peanut Proud Festival (Blakely, March)

 In the South Georgia community of Cordele, you'll find the biggest, sweetest watermelons in the world.
 To celebrate the watermelon harvest in June — and all good things grown in the South — Cordele's Watermelon Days Festival has parades; watermelon eating, seed spitting and chucking contests; and sweet, cold wedges of watermelon.

 This favorite on the Georgia coast combines the iconic Southern dish of shrimp and grits with a weekend of family fun.
-The three-day Shrimp & Grits Festival has a unique mix of things to see, including shrimp-inspired artwork, family-friendly entertainment, a kids’ zone and Georgia wildlife demonstrations.
-Throughout the festival weekend, chefs and home cooks share their favorite shrimp and grits recipes.
+The two-day Shrimp & Grits Festival has a unique mix of things to see, including shrimp-inspired artwork, family-friendly entertainment, a kids’ zone and Georgia wildlife demonstrations.
+Throughout the festival, chefs and home cooks share their favorite shrimp and grits recipes.